snarkdotart/snarkcontract/README.md

 In particular, it will allow for Non Fungible Token (NFTs) to be tracked in standardized wallets and traded on exchanges.

-There are two functions of ERC721 which work differently depends on conditions.
+There are functions of ERC721 which work differently depends on conditions.

 - function **balanceOf**(address _owner) returns a balance of owner's tokens.
 If any loan is active then the algorithm of balance calculation changes and it lets you see all tokens which were agreed for a participating in loan.
 - function **transferFrom**(address _to, uint256 _tokenId).
 This function declared as payable which means that if you send ether upon calling it then it will split the ether according to a profit share scheme if the last one were set up by an artist.